cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - For two byte arrays `x` and `y`, write `x || y` to denote their concatenation.
 - We assume that all numbers are stored in big-endian orientation.
+- I2OSP and OS2IP: Convert a byte string to and from a non-negative integer as described in {{!RFC8017}}.
+Note that these functions operate on byte strings in big-endian byte order.

 All algorithm descriptions are written in a Python-like pseudocode.
 We use the `ABORT()` function for presentation clarity to denote